openvinotoolkit/openvino/docs/MO_DG/prepare_model/Supported_Frameworks_Layers.md

 # Supported Framework Layers {#openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers}

-In this article You can find lists of supported framework layers, divided by frameworks.
+In this article, you can find lists of supported framework layers, divided by frameworks.

 ## Caffe Supported Layers